 It’s worth mentioning that you can expect to be tweaking and refining your keywords over time, it’s on ongoing process.
 As other websites tweak and refine theirs, you’ll need to do yours too.

 Isn’t there more to search engine optimisation than keywords?

 Our next post is all about ‘How to Optimise your Website’ with 5 SEO basics, cunningly timed to coincide with the completion of your new swanky keyword list!

-Digital Bridge is a Melbourne-based digital agency that speaks on ideas and is low on jargon.
+Digital Bridge is a Melbourne-based web development agency that speaks on ideas and is low on jargon.
 We specialise in designing, developing, and managing websites and web-based applications for people like you and businesses like yours.